Introduction to Statistics

 Attendance : Attendance will be taken regularly.

-Homeworks ( 12% ) 5 homeworks .
-Homeworks will be emailed on Monday of homework-weeks (See syllabus below), they will be collected one week later and solutions of the homework questions will be emailed to the students.
+Homework ( 12% ) 6 homework .
+Homework assignments will be posted to Moodle on Wednesday of homework-weeks (See syllabus below), they will be collected one week later and solutions of the homework questions will be posted to Moodle.

-· Student will be qualified to take the final exam if his/her total is at least 20 over 66, by the last day of the classes.
+· Student will be qualified to take the final exam if his/her total of midterm grades is 40 out of 200.

-· Students who do not have least total score of 20 over 66 will be given an FZ grade.
+· Students who do not have least total score of 40 out of 200 will be given an FZ grade.

 · Students who have missed a midterm exam and have valid, well-documented excuse can take a makeup of it.
 A single makeup exam will be given few days after the second midterm exam.